mdb/mdb.github.io/content/blog/2020-11-29-testing-ansible-roles-with-docker.md

 ## The Details

 [mdb/ansible-hello-world](https://github.com/mdb/ansible-hello-world) offers a basic reference example demonstrating the technique.
 For the sake of simplicity, the role's only responsibility is to create a `/hello-world.json` file on the targeted host.
 Its `molecule/converge.yml` file invokes the role against a Dockerized Ubuntu test container, while its `molecule/verify.yml` tests that the role behaves as expected and properly creates the `/hello-world.json` file on the targeted host.
-It requires no development dependencies beyond Docker.
+It requires no development dependencies beyond Docker (and `make`, arguably, though that's not a hard requirement).

 To try it, clone the code: